EccentricSavage/BlogWebsite/README.md

 ## Prerequisites

-All required python libraries required are contained in
+All required python libraries required are contained in:
 ```
 requirements.txt
 ```

 ## Installation

-Download all files and run
+Download all files and run:
 ```
 main.py
 ```